-Nine rescues that give hope to the boys trapped in Thailand cave
+Nine rescues that give hope to the boys found in Thailand cave

 Who can forget the story of Harrison Okene, a 28-year-old cook on board the Jascon 4, a tug that capsized in 2013 while it was stabilising an oil tanker in heavy seas, 32km off the Nigerian coast.
 The tug turned upside-down and dropped to the sea floor 30m below.
 Harrison, who was in the toilet, felt the boat beginning to turn over and managed to find an air pocket as it sank.

-“I heard people shouting, I felt the vessel going down, going down, I heard a voice saying ‘Is this vessel sinking or what?’ … I was in the WC [toilet] and the WC fell on my head, things started falling on my head … My colleagues were shouting ‘God help me, God help me, God help me.’
+“I heard people shouting, I felt the vessel going down, going down, I heard a voice saying ‘Is this vessel sinking or what?’ … I was in the WC (toilet) and the WC fell on my head, things started falling on my head … My colleagues were shouting ‘God help me, God help me, God help me.’
 Then after a while I never heard from them (again).

 “I was there in the water in total darkness just thinking it’s the end.
 I kept thinking the water was going to fill up the room but it did not,” he said.
+Harrison could hear fish feeding on his dead crewmates.

+Three days later he heard knocking on the hull and was shocked when a diver shone a light through the water.
+Not as shocked as the diver was when he felt Harrison’s hand on his shoulder.

 There were 12 people on board, but he was the only survivor.

-After 60 hours at such a depth, Harrison had to another 60 hours in a decompression chamber before rejoining the world.
+After 60 hours at such a depth, Harrison had to endure another 60 hours in a decompression chamber before rejoining the world.
 Unsurprisingly he still gets nightmares about the incident.

 7. A toddler stuck down a well